Did you know that 96% of farms are family owned? Farms may look a little different these days, but they've only improved from the past.

 Meet the Farmer, Blane Olson

-Blane, wife Kristi, and children Braden, Kelten, Luke and Coley, raise pigs and grow row crops in Logan County.
+Blane, wife Kristi, and their five children, raise pigs and grow row crops in Logan County.
 They have a successful purebred Duroc show pig business, as well as a boar stud with Blane's sister and brother-in-law.
-They just finished construction on their new finishing barn and welcomed their first group of pigs home.
+They recently expanded their family operation by constructing a finishing barn.
 Watch above to learn more.

 Meet the Farmer, Gary Asay

-Gary and his wife Barbara opeate their third generation farm in from Henry County.
-He has 300 crop acres in addition to his 9,500 head wean-to-finish hog farm.
-Take a quick tour of their finishing barns in the video above.
+Gary and his wife Barbara are third generation farmers from Henry County.
+They have 300 crop acres and recently sold their 9,500 head wean-to-finish hog farm to a local next generation farm family.
+Take a quick tour of the finishing barns in the video above.

 Pig Farming Today